Planning for Surgery

 All patients who are having total joint replacement (total elbow arthroplasty, total wrist arthroplasty) surgery should see a dentist at least one month prior to surgery because dental work should be discouraged post operatively if possible for 6 months after surgery.
 Postoperatively after Joint replacement (Elbow, wrist) antibiotic prophylaxis for dental procedures may be needed for high risk individuals having high risk procedures that will cause a bacteremia.
 This depends on whether the gingival tissue is being manipulated or there is perforation of the oral mucosa, whether the patient is immunocompromised, whether the patient has diabetes mellitus and if their glucose is under control, history of previous prostatic infection and length of time since the joint replacement.
 In 2016 the AAOS board approved an Appropriate Use Criteria (AUC) for management of patients with orthopedic implants undergoing dental procedures.
 Please go to this webpage and there is an algorithm to determine if antibiotics are appropriate.
 This is a guideline and you should speak to you your surgeon if you has any questions.
 The full AUC pdf is also available.
 Usually if it is less than 6 months post joint replacement we would recommend antibiotic prophylaxis.
 Again please check with your surgeon.
 The antibiotic of choice and dosage recommendations are provided as an additional resource and based solely on the 2007 statement released by the American Heart Association.
 If antibiotics are indicated usually Amoxicillin 2 grams 30-60 minutes prior to the procedure is recommended for patient's without an allergy to penicillin/ampicillin.

 Preadmission Screening (PAS)

-If you have significant medical problems we may ask you to be seen by your primary care physician prior to surgery.
+If you have significant medical problems you may be required to be seen by your primary care physician prior to surgery.